marimoysan/job-search-minesweeper/README.md

 ## Features

-- **Minesweeper-inspired gameplay**: Just like the classic game, uncover tiles while avoiding the hidden "job mines."
+- **Minesweeper-inspired gameplay**: Just like the classic game, uncover tiles while avoiding the hidden "application rejections."
-- **Customization**: Tailor your game board to simulate different job search scenarios (e.g., number of applications, companies, or job offers).
-- **Progress Tracking**: Keep track of your progress and see how you're doing in your job search journey.
+- **Progress Tracking**: Keep track of your progress and see how far you are in the interview process.
-- **Fun and Engaging**: Transform the otherwise stressful job-hunting process into a more enjoyable experience.

 ## How to Play

 1. **Start the game**: Click on the start button to generate a board of tiles.
-2. **Uncover tiles**: Each tile represents a job search step.
-Some tiles might contain mines (representing setbacks), and others will give you positive feedback (like new opportunities or offers).
+2. **Uncover tiles**: Each tile represents a job interview process step.
+The more tiles revealed, the closer you are to get hired.
-3. **Avoid the mines**: Try to avoid the hidden "job mines" while uncovering tiles that provide useful results.
+3. **Avoid the mines**: Try to avoid the hidden "job mines" while uncovering tiles.
 4. **Clear the board**: Successfully uncover all safe tiles and complete your job search with a clear board!
+Congratulations, you got your job"

 ## Installation